datuhealth/isotip/README.md

     title: 'Tooltip title', // the text to go in the title, if any
     container: document.querySelector('.container'), // the container to append the tooltip to
     scrollContainer: document.querySelector('.scroll-container'), // the container to bind the scroll event to
-    autoClose: false // set to false if you only want to close the tooltip programmatically };
+    autoClose: false // set to false if you only want to close the tooltip programmatically.
+Normal tooltips won't open until the open one has been closed!
+};

 isotip.open( '.tooltip', config );